DuxfordSBD/duxfordsbd.github.io/participating/register.md

 permalink: "/participating/register"
 ---

 There will be 3 races on the day, two childrens races and the adult race.
-The first childrens race is for children aged 4 –7 or 8-11, these must have a responsible adult accompanying them througout the race.
+The first childrens race is for children aged 4 –7 or 8-11, these must have a responsible adult accompanying them throughout the race.
 The second childrens race is for children aged 12-15, they will complete two circuits of the [childrens race route][1] and do not require an adult to run with them.

 The adults race has three categories: aged 16+, elite and veterans (55+).
 The elite category is new for 2019 and is for teams that have previously, or predict they will, complete the [1.4 mile race route][2] in less than 10 minutes.